kirillt/merkle/README.md

 # Merkle tree

-This is one of implementations of structure Merkle tree.
+This is an implementation of algorithmic structure called "Merkle tree".

-In various forms it is the base of blockchains, some torrent extensions and databases like Cassandra.
-Hashing sets of block with Merkle tree allows to more efficiently verify blocks coming from a peer (using Merkle proof).
+In various forms it lies at the core of blockchains, some torrent extensions and distributed databases like Cassandra.\
+Hashing sets of blocks with Merkle tree allows to verify blocks received from a perr more efficiently (using Merkle proof).

 # Where to start?

-Glance at the torrent-like scenario at src/lib.rs:126
+Glance at the torrent-like scenario at src/lib.rs:126\
 The algorithms itself implemented in src/merkle.rs